Your website shouldn’t be just a digital version of a brochure advertising your business.

 24. What is the most important agent KPI in live chat service?

 The most important agent KPI in live chat service is customer satisfaction.
-Customer satisfaction can be measured in a number of ways, but some common metrics include Net Promoter Score (NPS) and customer satisfaction surveys.
+It can be measured in a number of ways, but some common metrics include Net Promoter Score (NPS) and customer satisfaction surveys.
 You know that you are doing an excellent job if you have an NPS of +50 or higher and a CSAT of +75.

 Other live chat metrics that are worth measuring ☝️